qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 People tend to be **overconfident** about themselves:
 - People overestimate the correctness and rationality of their belief.
 - **Dunning-Kruger effect**: overestimate capability when low in capability, and understimate when high in capability.
+(Low-capability ones tend to criticize other people's work even though they cannot do the work themselves.)
 - **Restraint bias**: Overestimate the ability of controlling emotion, controlling impulse behaviors and resisting addiction.
 - **False uniqueness**: We tend to think that we have special talents and special virtues.
 - **Hindsight bias**: Overconfident in understanding history and the ability to predict.